BrenyQT/cloudy-with-a-chance-of-meatballs/README.md

   ## SensorServiceApplicationTests
   - Holds all unit tests for the service.

+  ## Database
+  - PostgreSQL
+  - Spring JPA used to map objects (No SQL Queries)

   ## Dependancies
   - Gradle : Dependancy Manager.
   - PostgreSQL : Service Database.